Slow cooker vegetarian hotpot

 - 1 small butternut squash (approximately 800g/1lb 12oz), scrubbed, deseeded and chopped into chunks

 - 3 carrots, peeled and cut into chunks

 - 2 parsnips, peeled and cut into chunks

 - 350ml/12fl oz hot vegetable stock (made with 1 stock cube)

 Heat the oil in a large, non-stick frying pan over a medium heat.
 Add the vegetables, in batches if necessary, and fry for 4–5 minutes, stirring regularly, until lightly browned all over.
 Season with salt and pepper.

-Transfer the vegetables to the slow-cooker, sprinkle over the flour and stir well.
-Add the chopped tomatoes, tomato purée, chilli flakes and pesto and stir again.
+Transfer the vegetables to the slow cooker, sprinkle over the flour and stir well.
+Add the chopped tomatoes, tomato purée, chilli flakes and pesto, if using, and stir again.
 Pour over the stock and stir.
 Cover and cook on high for 4 hours.